Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Remove-MsolServicePrincipalCredential.md

 ```

 ### -ServicePrincipalName
-The unique name of the service principal to add the credential to.
+Specifies the name of the service principal from which to remove the credential.
-            An SPN must use one of the following formats "appName" or "appName/hostname" or be a valid URL.
+An SPN must use one of the following formats:

+* `appName`
+* `appName/hostname`
+* a valid URL

-AppName represents the name of the application and hostname represents the URI authority for the application.
+AppName represents the name of the application.
+Hostname represents the URI authority for the application.

 ```yaml
 Type: String